Varun0157/transformer-from-scratch/README.md

 Their corresponding results with loss variation and bleu score files can also be found there.
 The `final` directories denote experimental models whose parameters were determined on tuning.
 They are expected to have better results than the rest.

-The current best BLEU achieved with my limited compute is 0.2021.
+The current best BLEU achieved with my limited compute is 0.2297.
 The model and results corresponding to it can be found in the directory `best`.
 ___
 ## TODO
 - add more hyper-parameters as arguments
 - add corpus as argument
+- no target padding mask in the current code.
+Likely works because of a mix of
+  - tril masking most of the pads
+  - celoss ignoring pad values
+  - but still not completely correct
 ___
 ___